mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 * Remove

 My implementation consists of two maps, which, for each offspring genome, store all the necessary information on how this genome is different from the parent:
-1. **change_log** is implemented as a `std::map` and contains the information about the **number of inserted and removed sites**.
+1. **change_log** is implemented as a `std::map` and contains the information about the **number of inserted and removed sites** (a shift in sites compared to the parent genome).
 It is used to calculate the relationship between a particular site in the offspring genome and the parent genome
 2. **segments_log** is implemented as a `std::unordered_map` and stores the segments that were inserted into the genome during mutations

 ![]({{ site.baseurl }}/assets/TetianaBlogFigs/maps_init.png){:style="width: 75%; align: center;"}

 Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offspring genome (or a part of it) as a contiguous memory block of the necessary sites.

-One important detail about the change_log is that it doesn't store every removed or inserted index.
-Instead, to optimize for memory use, it stores only one index for each range of a particular shift of sites due to insertion of removal (see example below).
-I.e., each key in the change_log represents all the keys in the range from the current key until the next key.
+One important detail about the change_log is that it doesn't store every removed or inserted index, instead each key in the change_log represents all the keys in the range from the current key until the next key (see example below).

 {% raw %}
 For example, a change_log with entries `{{0 : 0}, {3 : -2}, {5 : 3}}` corresponds to the following mapping: